decentech/tutorials/riot.im-beta-setup.md

 * use the same identity across devices

 # What's So Innovative About It?
 Originally launched at Decentralized Web Summit in Jun 2016, as Vector, Riot allows you to own your own data.
-It's a bridge between the sea of communication apps.
+And of course it's decentralised.
+It's your bridge across a sea of communication apps.

 Unlike Signal, Riot is not tied to your telephone number or the Android's 'Google Play' framework.